 Later in his career, Wallace recalled ‘the amazingly vivid paintings such as none of us fifteen-year-olds had ever seen before.’
 After her death, May Guinness’s collection, which also included a Pablo Picasso, was auctioned to raise funds to repair the roof of St. Patrick’s Cathedral.

 Anne Hodge, Curator of Prints and Drawings, profiles Wallace superbly here.
 He read Philosophy at Trinity College Dublin with a view to becoming an Anglican priest, but the church’s loss became art’s gain.
 George married Margaret Howe in 1946, who he met at Trinity.

 On landing a teaching job at Radley College near Oxford, Margaret and George moved to England.
 At Radley he met Paul Feiler, a member of the St Ives group.
 Later, the couple moved to Falmouth, a coastal town in Cornwall where they had their first child.
 At Falmouth, he explored the clay pits and created the St Austell landscapes.
 His interest in quarries and mines was kindled on childhood holidays at Avoca, Co.
 Wicklow.

 After exhibiting in London and Bristol Wallace was asked to join The Irish Exhibition of Living Art, an annual showcase of Irish abstract expressionism and avant-garde art founded by Mainie Jellet.
-The Wallace family emigrated to Canada in 1957, where he became a highly regarded professor of art and continued working.
-He died in 2009.
+The Wallace family emigrated to Canada in 1957, where he became a highly regarded professor of art.
+George Wallace died in 2009.

 In 2016, the Wallace family donated over 250 of his works to the National Gallery of Ireland, an extraordinary donation to an institution that continues to benefit from the posthumous patronage of George Bernard Shaw.
 This landmark exhibition is not to be missed.